ocp4opsandsecurity/service-mesh/service-mesh-install.md

 # service-mesh-install
 How to install Red Hat OpenShift Service Mesh based on Istio version 1.6.14 on Red Hat OpenShift version 4.6.
-To install the Red Hat OpenShift Service Mesh Operator, you must first install the Elasticsearch, Jaeger, and Kaili Operators in the service mesh control plane PROJECT.
+To install the Red Hat OpenShift Service Mesh Operator, you must first install the Elasticsearch, Jaeger, and Kaili Operators in the service mesh control plane project.
 For this exercise we will also be deploying the upstream bookinfo reference application to allow us to test drive our deployment.

 > Use the [Walk-Through](#walk-through) if you want to automate the entering of the commands.